dherslof/RacingCompanion/readme.md

 - [ ] Maintenance Reminders
 - [ ] Performance Analytics
 - [ ] Data Export
+- [ ] Notes & Checklists

+## Known issues
+Below is a list of known issues.
+A known issue can be a improvement of existing functionality, small tweaks or plain bugs.
+- [ ] Make the add session format scrollable, in order to handle different screen sizes.

 # Installation
 No specific installation is required if the dependencies are fulfilled.
 Just clone repositiory and start using!